MarMed/arlousb/README.md

 ## Installing

-To install teslausb, please use the [prebuilt image](https://github.com/marcone/teslausb/releases) and [one step setup instructions](doc/OneStepSetup.md).
+To install arlousb, please use the [prebuilt image](https://github.com/MarMed/arlousb/releases) and [one step setup instructions](doc/OneStepSetup.md).

 ## Contributing